skvadrik/re2c/src/manual/warnings/undefined_control_flow/how_it_works.rst

 ~~~~~~~~~~~~

 Every path in the generated DFA must contain at least one accepting state,
-otherwise it causes undefined behaviour and should be reported.
+otherwise the behavior is undefined, which should be reported.
-re2c walks DFA in deep-first search and checks all paths.
+re2c walks the DFA using a depth-first search and it checks all paths.
-Each branch of search aborts as soon as it meets accepting state.
+Each branch of the search finishes as soon as it reaches an accepting state.
-Most of the real-world programs only forget to handle a few cases,
+Most real-world programs only forget to handle a few cases,
-so almost all branches abort soon and search takes very little time even for a large DFA.
+so almost all branches finish soon and the search takes very little time even for a large DFA.
-In pathological cases re2c avoids exponential time and space
+In pathological cases, re2c avoids exponential time and space
 consumption by placing an upper bound on the number of faulty patterns.
 The shortest patterns are reported first.

-Note that the analyses is done anyway.
+Note that the analysis is done anyway.
-The option ``-Wundefined-control-flow`` only controls if the warning is reported or not.
+The ``-Wundefined-control-flow`` option only controls if the warning is reported or not.